Here’s my guide to the 16 most beautiful churches in Rome Italy.

 Most Beautiful Churches in Rome

-Here are my picks for the best churches to visit in Rome.
-Some of these sweet little gems are hiding in plain sight.
+Here are my picks for the best and most beautiful churches in Rome.
+Some of these churches are among Rome’s must see attractions.
+Others are sweet hidden gems in Rome hiding in plain sight.

 Without a doubt, the Pantheon is the best preserved building from ancient Rome.
 The Pantheon was a temple dedicated to all of the gods.
 It was originally built by Augustus’ right hand man, Marcus Agrippa, in 27 BC.
 But Agrippa’s version was destroyed by fire.

 In 120 AD, the Pantheon was rebuilt by Hadrian.
 The well-traveled emperor, a true Grecophile, reimagined it as an oversized Greek temple — with 40 foot tall Corinthian granite columns from Egypt, a pediment, and portico.
 It was considered a masterpiece of engineering and mathematical precision.

 The Pantheon’s most emblematic feature is its perfect unsupported spherical dome.
 At the time, it was a major architectural breakthrough.

 The dome became the model for Michelangelo’s dome for St. Peter’s Basilica and for Brunelleschi’s dome for Florence Cathedral.
 At the top is the oculus, or eye, which is the Pantheon’s only source of natural light.

 After the fall of Rome, the Pantheon became a Christian church, which helped save it from looting at first.
 But eventually the interior, marble, and gold were all looted in the 7th century, although the marble floor is now lovingly recreated.